hdclark/DICOMautomaton/documentation/reference_guide.md

 selectors, the regex logic must be inverted (i.e., you can *not* prefix metadata-based selectors with a '!').
 Multiple criteria can be specified by separating them with a ';' and are applied in the order specified.
 Both positional and metadata-based criteria can be mixed together.
-Note that image arrays can hold anything, but will typically represent a single contiguous 3D volume (i.e., a volumetric CT scan) or '4D' time-series.
 Note regexes are case insensitive and should use extended POSIX syntax.
 Note that the selected images are used to sample the new contours on.
 Image planes need not match the original since a full 3D mesh surface is generated.

 ##### Default